mathesar-foundation/mathesar-wiki/team/guide/tools.md

 ## 1Password
 We currently use CCI's 1Password account to share Mathesar-related passwords (e.g. staging server auth, credentials for our GitHub bot account, etc.)

-## Calendly
+## SavvyCal
-We use Calendly to schedule meetings with third-parties (e.g. interviews).
-Not everyone has a Calendly account, we set them up as needed.
+We use SavvyCal to schedule meetings with third-parties (e.g. interviews).
+Not everyone has a SavvyCal account, we set them up as needed.

 ## Google Calendar
 We use Google Calendar to manage our calendars.